Teethforhealth.com

 Step 3 - Floss up and down against the sides of both teeth by making a C-shape around 1 tooth, then the adjacent oneStep 4 - Clean the gaps of both front and back teeth*Practical tip - Do not push too hard or use a sawing action to avoid damage to your gums

 *If there is any inflammation, gums are expected to bleed when brushing/flossing.
-The bleeding should stop with regular cleaning in most cases.Step 1 - Select an appropriate size brush* after brushing your teet
+The bleeding should stop with regular cleaning in most cases.Interdental brushes can be used to clean between teeth during braces, dental bridge and dental implants.

 You may need to consider a combination of products: consult a dental practitioner first.